Skip to main content

 “ There is not much time.”
 Sajjan Bai whispered to herself.

 “Maasa.”
 Jiwa’s voice made her stare.
 “I think our Matribhumi needs our blood, not charred bodies.”
-She stared at the girl trying to believe what she heard.
+She stared at the girl, trying to believe what she heard.

 “Ji?”

-“I think, all the Rajputanis, who have fought before, or know how to, should choose Saka and not Jauhar.”
+“I think all the Rajputanis, who have fought before, or know how to, should choose Saka and not Jauhar.”
 Jiwa was determined.

-“But, Jauhar…” she spoke “is the norm.”
+“But, Jauhar…” she spoke, “is the norm.”

 “It was not before Ranisa Padmavati made it Maasa.
 She too fought first and used Gora and Badal to free Rana Ratan Singhji before the final Saka.
 We need soldiers.
-Mewar needs soldiers Maasa.
+Mewar needs soldiers, Maasa.
 Each life is precious.”
 Jiwa stopped as her eyes shone.
 She didn’t want her voice to choke.
 Sajjan Bai hugged her proudly.

 “I will announce this.”
 She reassured.

-Within the evening the interested princesses, queens and Samant girls were ready, with their swords, determined to protect the motherland.
+Within the evening, the interested princesses, queens and Samant girls were ready, with their swords, determined to protect the motherland.
 The ones who chose Jauhar, mainly because they had children to take to the Kund with them, were provided with protection outside the Senapati Mahal.

 “The last meal is being cooked.”
-The cook announced silencing the women one last time before “Jai Mewar!
+The cook announced, silencing the women one last time before “Jai Mewar!
 Jai Bhavani.”
 Filled the air.

 Sajjan Bai had gathered around two hundred women at the Rajputanis troop.
 Many responded to her call.
-She had made herself clear “Kill yourself before they capture you, let your chastity remain.”
+She had made herself clear: “Kill yourself before they capture you, let your chastity remain.”

 Jiwa was checking on her lance and sword when Fatta stepped in after the meal.
 Tonight, Chittorgarh was sleepless.
-Tonight, was their last.
+Tonight was their last.
 He stopped at her sight.
 The orange robe, the bunned hair, the vermillion on her forehead.
 Sword in hand.
 He couldn’t be prouder.

 “Rawatji.”
-She smiled like the rest of the days, placing her sword back beside his.
+She smiled like the rest of the day, placing her sword back beside his.
+Equals.
+In life and death.

 “Have you had your meal?”
 He asked as she nodded.